ops-vince/-Vinceops-cloud-/Month 2/README.md

 - a public route table;
 - an active internet route;
 - an explicit subnet association;
-- security-group controls;
+- a security group;
-- Network ACL association;
+- a Network ACL association;
 - VPC Flow Logs.

 The public route table included: